astronomer/astro-docs/enterprise/v0.25/10_certified-image/06_upgrade-ac.md

 4. If you are using the Astronomer CLI, run `astro dev stop` followed by `astro dev start` to restart your 3 Airflow components (Scheduler, Webserver, and Database).

-    If you aren't using the Astronomer CLI, you manually stop all Airflow containers using `docker-compose down --volumes --rmi all`.
+    If you aren't using the Astronomer CLI, you can manually stop all Airflow containers using `docker-compose down --volumes --rmi all`.

 5. Open the Airflow UI and click **About** > **Version** to confirm that the upgrade was successful.
 If you're developing locally with the Astronomer CLI, the Airflow UI is available at `http://localhost:8080/`.